Suhaybu/simple_string_indexer/README.md

 :::::::::::::::::::::::::::::· Select an option: ·:::::::::::::::::::::::::::::
 ╔═════════════════════════════════════════════════════════════════════════════╗
 ║ 1.
 Find index of a specific word                                            ║
 ║ 2.
-Find word at a specfiic index                                            ║
+Find word at a specific index                                            ║
 ║ 3.
 Input another String                                                     ║
 ║ 4.
 Exit                                                                     ║
 ╚═════════════════════════════════════════════════════════════════════════════╝

 :: Enter your choice:
 ```

-<h2>Credits</h2>
+## Credits

-<li> ASCII Art was generated using: https://fsymbols.com/
+-   ASCII Art 🖌️ was generated using [FSymbols.com](https://fsymbols.com/)
+-   [colorama](https://pypi.org/project/colorama/) 🎨 library used for coloring the outputs!